darqsa/02207-w7chwe-david-arques-back/README.md

     -> Login with a registered user with a username and password.

     /users/log
-    ->Get a log of all relations
+    -> Get a log of all relations

+    /users/:id
+    -> Get the user with the current :id with its username, passsword and status